Dieterbe/body.build/docs-dev/exercise-library.md

   * often equipment is fairly well ingrained to imply an exercise, e.g. seated leg curl. though as discussed above, this doesn't really matter we could transition to a rule "if equipment doesn't matter for VA/tweaks, than do it in-exercise" [1]
   * for some exercises, this becomes a bit obnoxious. e.g. preacher curls can use many different bars, front raises can be done with barbell, dumbbell, ez-bar, cables, plate, kettlebell, etc. and some exercises only differ in how you apply the load (e.g. also donkey calf raises)
-  EXCEPTION: i implemented front raises as "everything in 1 exercises" to avoid combinatioral explosion

 ## TODO figure out in more detail: